Saief1999/utility-scripts/README.md

   - Much better than `Postman` ( which separates offline and online workspaces... )

 - `Datagrip` : Useful to manage SQL databases from a unified frontend

+- `beekeeper-studio` : An alternative to `Datagrip`
   - If we have no access to jetbrains products.

-- `beekeeper-studio` : An alternative to `Datagrip`
+We can use this instead.

 - `VScode` : No introductions necessary